-The data collection procedure begins with permission by the head of the institution to get participants from related professions.
+The data collection procedure begins with permission from the head of the institution to get participants from related professions.
 The respondents represented the chronology and the series of reactions through the video service "Zoom Meeting".
-The stages in determining the respondent unit, restructuring the sample, and collecting data are determined during December 2021-August 2022.
+The stages of determining the respondent unit, restructuring the sample, and collecting data are conducted from December 2021 to August 2022.

-Analytical approach
+Analytical Approach

 The technique of filtering the data is operated through an experimental-qualitative model.
-Instruments for tabulating data were selected using a questionnaire format (e.g. Curiel et al., 2020; Drury et al., 2022).
-Then, the question items were asked to the respondents based on their agreed personal perceptions and were constructed without any intervention by their superiors.
-We also provide structured parallel clusters for respondents who have bad symptoms or problems from social media at the same time.
+Instruments for tabulating data were selected using a questionnaire format (e.g., Curiel et al., 2020; Drury et al., 2022).
+Then, the question items were given to the respondents based on their agreed-upon personal perceptions and were constructed without any intervention from their superiors.
+We also provide structured parallel clusters for respondents who have bad experiences with, or problems related to social media at the same time.
 The process of data articulation was modified into a descriptive form.

-Result and discussion
+Result and Discussion

-Respondent's attention
+Respondent's Attention

-Table I-1 describes the characteristics of informants who like social media such as FB and WA.
-Of the 84 questionnaires that were distributed and filled out openly by lecturers at the Faculty of ABC, we found that 47.62% did not use the two applications simultaneously, but 34.52% actually used them together and only 17.86% used them together sometimes.
-Sadly, respondents answered that 57.14% of these two applications were connected and 42.86 ensured that they were not integrated between WA and FB.
+Table I describes the characteristics of informants who used Facebook (FB) and WhatsApp (WA).
+Of the 84 questionnaires that were distributed and filled out openly by lecturers at the Faculty of ABC, we found that 47.62% did not use the two applications simultaneously but 34.52% actually used them together, and only 17.86% used them together sometimes.
+Sadly, respondents answered that 57.14% of these two applications were connected, and 42.86% ensured that they were not integrated between WA and FB.
 The lecturers were relatively enthusiastic about FB (61.39%) than WA (38.1%).
-Referring to this survey, 71.42% of respondents also empower other applications (IG and YouTube).
-A total of 20.24% use Microblogs to fulfill vacancies in certain courses to students via links that are linked and look for lecture materials/references and 8.33% just use Twitter to satisfy their hearts.
+Referring to this survey, 71.42% of respondents also empower other applications (Instagram and YouTube).
+A total of 20.24% use microblogs to fill vacancies in certain courses for students via links that are linked and look for lecture materials or references, and 8.33% just use Twitter to satisfy their hearts.

-Table I-1 Intensity of social media (N = 84)
+Table I Intensity of social media (N = 84)